Who writes the tourism website’s articles?

 I’ve mainly worked with Finnish tourists, and I always encourage them to explore beyond Tallinn, or at the very least beyond the usual tourist sights around the Old Town.

-I always recommend Viljandi, Tartu or Haapsalu – each of which is charming in its own way, with its own culture and relaxed pace of life.
+I always recommend Viljandi, Tartu, or Haapsalu – each charming in its own way, with its own culture and relaxed pace of life.
 And if someone’s drawn to nature, I recommend one of Estonia’s national parks, like Lahemaa or Soomaa.

 Photo author: Paula Minkkinen

-What are your favourite topics when writing about Estonia?
+What are your favorite topics when writing about Estonia?

-I enjoy writing about all sorts of things, but my favourite field is culture.
-I’m very interested in art and love writing about everything connected to it – whether it’s music, literature, films, architecture, fashion or something else entirely.
-In my opinion, Estonia has lots of unique and exciting cultural events to offer, and Estonians relate to culture in a really genuine and innovative way.
-There’s a deep pride in traditions, but at the same time people are bold in experimenting and coming up with new things.
+I enjoy writing about all sorts of things, but my favorite field is culture.
+I’m very interested in art and love writing about everything connected to it – whether it’s music, literature, films, architecture, fashion, or something else entirely.
+In my opinion, Estonia has many unique and exciting cultural events to offer, and Estonians relate to culture in a genuinely innovative way.
+There’s a great pride in tradition, but at the same time, people are bold in experimenting and coming up with new things.
 That’s a really cool combination!

 I also enjoy writing about nature and lesser-known places in Estonia.
-There’s loads for foreign tourists to discover outside of Tallinn: charming little towns, special landscapes, stories that don’t always make it into the spotlight.
+There are loads for foreign tourists to discover outside of Tallinn: charming little towns, special landscapes, and stories that don’t always make it into the spotlight.
 Bringing these hidden gems to the fore feels really meaningful.

 Are there any surprising facts you’ve learnt about Estonia?

-One of the most surprising and delightful things I’ve discovered while writing about the country is the unexpected connections between Estonia and Finland, and just how many of them there are – not only linguistically, but culturally and even emotionally as well.
-Although I knew about our shared Finno-Ugric roots, writing has helped me see deeper similarities like our shared respect for nature, our need for silence and personal space, and even our similar, slightly dry sense of humour.
+One of the most surprising and delightful things I’ve discovered while writing about the country is the unexpected connections between Estonia and Finland, and just how many there are – not only linguistically, but also culturally and even emotionally.
+Although I knew about our shared Finno-Ugric roots, writing has helped me see deeper similarities, such as our respect for nature, our need for silence and personal space, and even our similar, slightly dry sense of humour.

-I’ve discovered fascinating customs that are both familiar and unique, like the smoke sauna culture of Southern Estonia, which is reminiscent of the Finnish sauna, yet has its own traditions and meaning.
-And I was genuinely surprised by Soomaa’s ‘fifth season’ – there’s nothing like it in Finland, even though the landscapes are often quite similar.
+I’ve discovered fascinating customs that are both familiar and unique, like the smoke sauna culture of Southern Estonia, which is reminiscent of the Finnish sauna but has its own traditions and meanings.
+And I was genuinely surprised by Soomaa’s fifth season – there’s nothing like it in Finland, even though the landscapes are often quite similar.

 Ilze

-I was born in Latvia and moved to Estonia, to Tartu, in 2006.
+I was born in Latvia and moved to Tartu, Estonia, in 2006.
 I’d studied to become a history teacher, and that background was really useful when I moved to Estonia, because I started working as a guide.
-I’ve led tours in Tartu and Setomaa, at the Estonian National Museum and lots of other places.
+I’ve led tours in Tartu and Setomaa, at the Estonian National Museum, and lots of other places.
 I’ve been working as a tour guide since 2012, and I’m the director of the Tartu Latvian Society.

-For the past five years I’ve been working for the Estonian Rural Museums Foundation as well.
+For the past five years, I’ve also been working for the Estonian Rural Museums Foundation.
 Thanks to that, I’ve gained a deeper understanding of Estonian culture and discovered even more common ground between Estonians and Latvians.
-I did a course at the Estonian University of Life Sciences on organising nature hikes, which is why I feel at home with nature as a topic as well.
+I did a course at the Estonian University of Life Sciences on organising nature hikes, which is why I feel at home with nature as a topic.

-I’ve been creating content for Visit Estonia for two years now, but I also have experience of writing and editing tourism articles.
-Creating this sort of content is a good way of staying up to date with the latest developments in the field, and of helping Latvians get to know their neighbours better, highlighting our similarities and differences.
+I’ve been creating content for Visit Estonia for two years now, but I also have experience in writing and editing tourism articles.
+Creating this sort of content is a good way to stay up to date with the latest developments in the field and to help Latvians get to know their neighbors better, highlighting our similarities and differences.
 At the same time, it gives me the chance, as a guide, to apply theory in practice – and vice versa.

 What are your favourite topics?

-From my personal experience I’d say museums, culture and nature.
-My dream as a guide is to conduct slow-paced excursions where the participants first learn the basics at a museum and then experience the meaning of them in nature, visiting small communities and getting a first-hand sense of local life and customs.
+From my personal experience, I’d say museums, culture, and nature.
+My dream as a guide is to lead slow-paced excursions where participants first learn the basics at a museum and then experience their meaning in nature, visiting small communities and gaining a firsthand sense of local life and customs.

 Photo author: Ilze Salnaja-Värv